How Greta Gerwig's Own Mother Inspired

 "So much of what Lady Bird is was this very flawed but fantasy heroine I created," Gerwig told Variety.
 "I was so rule-following and people-pleasing and gold-star-getting.
 I didn’t want to rock the boat."

-Let's hope that Gerwig can thank her mum next in an Oscar acceptance speech.
+Let's hope that Gerwig can thank her mom next in an Oscar acceptance speech.

 Advertisement